The criteria for admission to the European School Copenhagen have been set by the Municipality of Copenhagen.

 The European School Copenhagen is funded by the Municipality of Copenhagen, and the school is therefore free of charge.

-The deadline for applications is 28 January in the calendar year of school start.
-(Extended for the new classes opening in our French language section in August 2019).
+The deadline for applications for the new nursery classes is 26 January in the calendar year of school start.

 In order to be admitted to the school, the pupil must speak the language of the language section in question fluently, and the language must be anchored in everyday life.